krathalan/krack/README.md

 1) automated building of Arch Linux packages and uploading to a target remote package dropbox, and
 2) receiving said packages in said dropbox at the remote location and adding them to a pacman repository.

-The specific use case is having a spare PC at home that you possibly use for a media server, but has enough power to compile some programs.
-You can set up krack to build your desired packages on this PC, and then upload them to a remote of your choosing that hosts a pacman repository.
-Then all your Arch devices can pull in package updates without having to build each package themselves.
-Krack can facilitate this process automatically, but takes some setup.
+The specific use case is having a spare PC at home that has enough power to compile some programs.
+You can set up krack to build and upload your desired packages on this PC, and then receive them at a remote PC of your choosing that hosts a pacman repository.
+Then all your Arch devices can pull in package updates from that remote PC, without having to build them manually on any device.

 All of the documentation comes in the form of man pages. `man krack` is the main one, but there are man pages for each Krack program.